Turkey Itinerary 7 Days for First-Time Visitors with 3 Different Options

 So if you’re wondering what to prioritize on your trip, you’re in the right place.
 Let’s dive in and uncover the highlights of this remarkable country!

-Why should I take a trip to Turkey?
+Why take a trip to Turkey?

 Map thanks to Wanderlog, a trip planner app on iOS and Android